Match fixing

 How does this happen?
 Everything is decided before the match.
 People who are interested in the result of a rally are specifically looking for players who will agree to perform various actions (play bad, get a red card, score an own goal, etc.).
 After the game ends, the participants in such manipulations receive illegal money.

 Naturally, today, all illegal actions in cricket and the whole sport are monitored, analyzed, and suppressed.
-Certain sanctions are applied against those people who have ever been seen in the match fixing.
-Here are a few cricketers who have contacted match fixing:
+Certain sanctions are applied against those people who have ever been caught in the match fixing.
+Here are a few cricketers who have been involved in match fixing:

 1. Saleem Malik.
 A player from Pakistan.
-In 2000, he was noticed in the transfer of a bribe (it was Saleem who was the initiator).
-This is the first cricket player who was wanted to be deprived of playing and participating in cricket for life and the first one, whom they wanted to put in jail.
+In 2000, he was caught giving a bribe (it was Saleem who was the initiator).
+He is the first cricket player who was wanted to be deprived of playing and participating in cricket for life and the first one, whom wanted to put in jail.
 In 2008, the lifelong ban was lifted;

 2. Gulam Bodi.
 A player from South Africa.
 He was seen in illegal activities at the Ram Slam T20 matches in 2016.
-He was banned from playing professional cricket for 20 years, and in 2019 he was sentenced to five years in prison;
+He was banned from playing professional cricket for 20 years and sentenced to five years in prison in 2019;

 3. Shafiqullah.
 A player from Afghanistan.
-In 2020, he was banned from playing professional cricket for 6 years for trying to change the results in the Bangladesh Premier League in illegal ways.
+He was banned from playing professional cricket for 6 years in 2020 for trying to change the results in the Bangladesh Premier League in illegal ways.

 We will also give an example of one of the most notorious scandals in cricket.
 It happened in 2000 in India.
 Metropolitan Police said they had recorded suspicious conversations between player Hansie Cronje and Sanjay Chawla (a representative for an Indian bookmaker syndicate).
 Everyone knew Hansie as a professional and favorite player from South Africa.
 However, everything changed very quickly.